SungJaeYu/SungJaeYu.github.io/about.md

 ## About

 I am Embedded Software Engineer at Republic of Korea Airforce,
 To study Deep Learning, Embedded Software, Algorithm etc..
-I made this blog